 Department: Home Preservation

-Reports to: Construction Manager
+Reports to: Lead Inspector

 Are you tired of the cutthroat grind of construction?
 Ready for long-term job security, and to get paid regularly?
 What about having paid health insurance for yourself and your family?
 Habitat is looking for someone to join the Home Preservation inspection crew.
 We help 100+ deserving households get home improvement projects done every year.

 The Home Preservation Inspector visits owner-occupied homes within our service area and works with low-income homeowners, most of them seniors, to identify critical health and safety needs and desired repairs and improvements.
-The inspector develops project scopes of work and estimates, and monitors construction to ensure compliance with relevant program guidelines, city and state codes and ordinances, and technical standards for workmanship and safety.
+The inspector develops project scopes of work and estimates and monitors construction to ensure compliance with relevant program guidelines, city and state codes and ordinances, and technical standards for workmanship and safety.

 - Perform initial inspections to determine work scopes and estimated budgets.